 29.1.8 The Show Cause Notice issued by DRI mentioned that the test report of the consignment imported as 'ULEXITE BORON ORE' was obtained and as per Test Report of Chemical Examiner, Grade-I, Central Excise & Customs Laboratory, Vadodara all such imported items were 'processed mineral Ulexite' (as per the Show Cause Notice no. DRI/AZU/SRU-06/2020/Indo-Borax dated 16/12/2020); that as per the literature available at site of M/s Etimaden, ULEXITE Granular was a refined product having lesser concentration of B2O3 i.e. 30% in comparison to their product "Ground Colemanite" which is having minimum concentration of B2O3 at 40%.
 Hence, it was clear that "Ground Colemanite" was a more refined and concentrated product and the test report of the producer in case of "ULEXITE" declared it as concentrated product and the presence of higher %age of B2O3 made it more concentrate.
-However, no such test report of the producer M/s.
-Etimaden had been disclosed by M/s.
-Welsuit Glass and Ceramics Pvt.
-Ltd in present case through e-sanchit portal/Customs Department.
+However, no such test report of the producer M/s Etimaden had been disclosed by M/s.
+Astron in present case through e-sanchit portal/Customs Department.

-29.1.9 I find that Hon'ble CESTAT , Ahmedabad in its Order dated 25.01.2023 has interalia stated that "....that In our considered view, when the test reports are available on record, there is no need to go to the website and Wikipedia".
+29.1.9 I find that Hon'ble CESTAT, Ahmedabad in its Order dated 25.01.2023 has stated that ".....that In our considered view, when the test reports are available on record, there is no need to go to the website and Wikipedia".
 I find that word 'Ore' and 'Concentrate' as referred in Chapter 2528 has not been defined.
-Further, CRCL, Vadodara says that "The sample is in the form of greyish powder.
-It is mainly composed of oxides of Boron & Calcium alongwith siliceous matter B2O3 was 41.6% by weight.
-The CRCL, Delhi interalia stated that "sample is in form of white powder.(Crushed/Grinded) and B2O3 was 37.62 % dry basis.
-Thus, I find from these Test reports that there is no dispute that process has been done on the 'Natural Boron Ore' and in absence of the definition of " Ore" and "Concentrate" as mentioned in Chapter 2528, it would be appropriate to refer to the definition of " Ore" and "Concentrate" from the dictionary and Wikipedia.
+Further, CRCL, Vadodara says that it is "off-white fine powder and B2O3 was 41.2% by weight, CRCL, Delhi interalia stated that "sample is in powder form (Crushed/Grinded) and B2O3 was 38.06% dry basis.
+Thus, I find from these Test reports that there is no dispute that process has been done on the 'Natural Boron Ore' and in absence of the definition of "Ore" and "Concentrate" as mentioned in Chapter 2528, it would be appropriate to refer to the definition of "Ore" and "Concentrate" from the dictionary and Wikipedia.
 To fortify this stand, I rely on the ratio of the decision of Hon'ble Kerala High Court rendered in the case of Taghar Vasudeva Ambrish v.
 Appellate Authority for Advance Ruling - 2022 (63) G.S.T.L.
 445 (Kar.) which has held as under:

 "14.
 It is well settled that when the word is not defined in the Act itself, it is permissible to refer to the dictionaries to find out the general sense in which the word is understood in common parlance.
 [See : Mohinder Singh v.
-State of Haryana - AIR

-1989 SC 1367 and Commissioner of Central Excise, Delhi v.
-Allied Air-Conditioning Corp.
+State of Haryana - AIR 1989 SC 1367 and Commissioner of Central Excise, Delhi v.
+Allied Air-Conditioning Corpn.
 (Regd.) - (2006) 7 SCC 735 = 2006 (202) E.L.T.
-209 (S.C.)] .....
+209 (S.C.)].